SystemsApproach/tcpcc/avoidance.rst

 congestion window in half, as it does not yet know if the loss was due to congestion or a link-related packet loss.
 So instead it estimates the rate at which traffic was flowing right before the packet loss occurred.
-This is a less aggressive form of backoff that TCP Reno.
+This is a less aggressive form of backoff than TCP Reno.
 If the loss was congestion-related, TCPW should send at the rate that was acceptable before the loss.
 And if the loss was caused by a wireless error, TCPW has not backed off so much, and will start to ramp up